When the Desert Starts Singing — Modern Paraphrase | fresh.bible

 There's something deeply honest about this.
 The Bible doesn't pretend that waiting for God's is easy.
 It acknowledges the trembling hands and the anxious hearts.
 And then it speaks directly into that anxiety with three words: He will come.

-Now Isaiah describes what it looks like when God actually arrives.
+Now describes what it looks like when God actually arrives.
 And the images are so vivid they almost hurt:

 Waters will burst out of the wilderness.
 Streams will flow through the desert.
 The scorching sand will become a pool.
 The parched ground will become springs of water.
 Where jackals once made their dens, grass and reeds and rushes will grow.